mflowgen/mflowgen/docs/ug-connect.rst

-Connecting Steps Together
+Connecting Nodes Together
 ==========================================================================

 .. currentmodule:: mflowgen.components

-There are two ways to connect two steps in a graph (i.e., to draw edges between nodes):
+There are two ways to connect two nodes in a graph (i.e., to draw edges between nodes):

 1. With :py:meth:`Graph.connect_by_name`